huijing/slides/webconf-asia-2017/README.md

 If I'm building a site that uses English as its main language, I always turn to Font Squirrel to generate my webfonts, because subsetting.
 Font Squirrel's web font generator allows for a very granular level of customisation that I haven't found in other tools.
 There is a desktop application for Mac called FontPrep, which does subsetting quite well too.

 Font Spider is an open-source command line tool that does smart webfont compression and conversion.
 It offers the ability to subset the fonts being used on the site.
 Look, I don't know why animals are the branding of choice for these tools, they just are.
-All these links in the slides will be shared out later if you're interested in all this.

 And if you're really concerned about speed and page weight, you can simply choose not to use any webfonts at all, because honestly, I think that system fonts are getting much better.
 This, coming from someone who is running the latest macOS Sierra and the Fast Ring Insider version of Windows 10.
 But point being, the newer OSes are shipping with much prettier fonts than before.

 I personally use a hybrid technique, where the body text is set in a system font, but for the big titles and display text, where there is a limited number of characters I know will not change much over time, I generate webfonts containing only those glyphs, which makes the font file much much smaller than the full character set.

-### Responsive layouts with modern CSS
+## Responsive layouts with modern CSS

 Remember we established earlier that the web is a unique medium on its own?
 That's why we have this thing called responsive web design.
 A dynamic canvas.
 I don't know if any of you have ever watched interviews with Bruce Lee but that man is so charming and well-spoken.
 Anyhoo, this is one of my favourite quotes and it suits the web so well.